How to feedback

 Submitting a concern or complaint in no way affects your right to approach the service’s commissioners, East and North Hertfordshire Clinical Commissioning Group.
 If you feel you cannot raise your complaint with us or you are dissatisfied with the result of our investigation.
 If you wish to complain to East and North Hertfordshire Clinical Commissioning Group please contact them on http://www.enhertsccg.nhs.uk/complaint.

-Independent specialist advice is available from Citizen’s Advice to help you through the NHS complaints process.
-This service is called the Independent Complaints Advocacy Service (ICAS).
-It is a free, independent service that can help you make a complaint about any NHS treatment or service.
-The telephone number for the local ICAS office is 0845 456 108.
+Independent specialist advice is available from the NHS Complaints Advocacy Service to help you through the NHS complaints process.
+This service is a free, independent service that can help you make a complaint about any NHS treatment or service. https://www.pohwer.net/nhs-complaints-advocacy

 Care Quality Commission (CQC)